helmuthdu/automate-frontend-workflow/README.md

      eslint:
        runs-on: ubuntu-latest
    ```
-5. Next, add all steps to perform a `checkout` action to fetch the code, do another action to `setup-node` with the `node-version` 16 with the `cache` enabled for all `npm` packages, install all dependencies with `npm ci` command and finally run the linters with `npm run linter` command
+5. Additionally, add all steps to perform a `checkout` action to fetch the code, do another action to `setup-node` with the `node-version` 16 with the `cache` enabled for all `npm` packages, install all dependencies with `npm ci` command and finally run the linters with `npm run linter` command

 ```yaml
 # linter.yml